-This men's three quarter sleeve Daytime Dignity Suit, also known as an anti-strip jumpsuit, is intended to maintain the dignity of those suffering from conditions such as Alzheimer's and Dementia that cause spontaneous undressing.
-The dignity suit does this by having the buttons and zipper in places that the individual wearing the garment cannot reach.
+This men's short sleeve Daytime Dignity Suit, also known as an anti-strip jumpsuit, is intended to maintain the dignity of those suffering from conditions such as Alzheimer's and Dementia that cause spontaneous undressing.
+The dignity suit does this by having the snaps and zipper in places that the individual wearing the garment cannot reach.
 These features provide comfort to the individual yet peace of mind for the care giver.
 On the daytime suits, the zipper runs on the back from the neckline to the mid-thigh area.

 Please note that jump suit colour and pattern options often change.
 Please contact us for availability or note your preference in the comment section when checking out and we will do our best to accommodate.